AV306/xenon/README.md

 ## Incompatible mods:

 - WI-Zoom (breaks Xenon's FOV-related features)
-- Wurst Client (will almost defnintely break, not fully tested)
+- Wurst Client (will almost definitely break, not fully tested)
 - LazyDFU * (Won't crash, but will override your configuration of whether Xenon should disable DFU "optimisations")
-- Please help find some more!
+- Please help find more!

 \* LazyDFU functionality was integrated into Xenon in v4.6.1+1.19.2